BassKub/iotclass67/assignment01/02-docker-compose-iot.md

      ```

 ## Error we found
-Error that we found when we compose is Zookeeper Navigator, Mongo, Mosquitto and IOT processor.
+Error that we found when we compose up is Zookeeper Navigator, Mongo, Mosquitto and IOT processor.

 ## How to solve the problems.
 <ul>